buildbot/buildbot/master/docs/developer/database.rst

     .. py:method:: getWorker(slaveid=None, name=None, masterid=None, builderid=None)

         :param string name: the name of the buildslave to retrieve
-        :param integer buildslaveid: the ID of the buildslave to retrieve
+        :param integer workerid: the ID of the buildslave to retrieve
         :param integer masterid: limit to slaves configured on this master
         :param integer builderid: limit to slaves configured on this builder
         :returns: info dictionary or None, via Deferred